 At almost every business conference here in Western Australia these days, digital distractions and their impact is a recent hot topic of discussion.
 Undoubtedly, it has affected several workplaces and how many small businesses and large corporation operates.

 Technology is not our enemy.
 However, according to certain studies, more than 30% of workers (especially in millennials) use their smartphones for personal activities up to two hours per working day.
-Overall, 69 percent of full-time employees report being distracted (and technology such as social media is one of the major culprits).
+Overall, 69 per cent of full-time employees reports being distracted (and technology such as social media is one of the major culprits).